 One of the best ways to avoid being bitten during these mood swings, apart from training them to express themselves differently, is to learn to read your Scarlet Macaws behavior.

 Most often you’ll see a few physical cues like a puffing of the feathers or a pinning of the eyes before they take a bite out of your finger.
 It’s important to know how to read your Scarlets Fear Feathers.

 Other common Macaw complaints may be, I’m tired, I’m hungry, or I’m sexually frustrated.
 Two of these are easily remedied, the last requires patience on your part or finding them a mate but then that means owning two Macaws and that may be more than you bargained for.

 The first two, I’m tired or I’m hungry, are important to take a look at.
-A healthy and happy Macaw needs about ten hours of quality sleep at night and a proper diet based in organic pellets and plenty of fresh fruits and vegetables will take care of the rest.
+A healthy and happy Macaw needs about ten hours of quality sleep at night and a proper diet based in natural pellets and plenty of fresh fruits and vegetables will take care of the rest.

 When dealing with Scarlet Macaw behavior issues there are a few things to NOT do.

 Please do not drop, throw or hit your bird.
 Aggression begets more aggression and hitting your bird only results in more biting, screaming, and feather plucking.

 Yelling and splashing or throwing water at them is also a dramatic reaction that will only serve to reinforce the behavior.
 Macaws enjoy drama and any kind of attention they can get.
 When you yell, jerk your hand away from a bite, or place them back into their cage you may very well be giving them exactly what they want.

 When your Scarlet Macaw bites you, gently push your hand toward them.
 Yes, it may hurt because their beaks are strong, however you changing your reaction will cause them to rethink the bite since it isn’t giving them what they expect.
 Scarlet macaw biting is an issue that can be solved with a little patience and training.